markwylde/docker-gateway/README.md

 Routes without a client IP prefix will accept requests from any client IP address.

-**Note**: When running behind Docker Swarm or other proxies, docker-gateway will use the `X-Forwarded-For` header to determine the real client IP.
-If this header is not present, it falls back to the direct connection IP.
+**Note**: docker-gateway uses the direct connection IP address (socket.remoteAddress) for client IP filtering.
+X-Forwarded-For headers are not trusted and are ignored for security reasons.

 ## Example
 ```yaml